archi-Doc/Lp/Netsphere.md

     .SetupOptions<NetOptions>((context, options) =>
     {// Modify NetOptions.
         options.NodeName = "Test server";
-        options.Port = 49152; // Specify the port number.
+        options.Port = 1999; // Specify the port number.
         options.EnableEssential = true; // Required when using functions such as UnsafeGetNetNode() or Ping. options.EnableServer = true;
     })
     .Configure(context =>
     {
-        context.Services.AddTransient<TestServiceImpl>(); // Register the service implementation.
+        context.Services.AddTransient<TestServiceAgent>(); // Register the service implementation.
 If a default constructor is available, an instance will be automatically created.
     })
     .ConfigureNetsphere(context =>
-    {// Register the services provided by the server. context.AddNetService<ITestService, TestServiceImpl>();
+    {// Register the services provided by the server. context.AddNetService<ITestService, TestServiceAgent>();
-        context.AddNetService<ITestService2, TestServiceImpl>();
+        context.AddNetService<ITestService2, TestServiceAgent>();
     });

 var unit = builder.Build(); // Create a unit that provides network functionality.